bjornbytes/lovr-docs/guides/Callbacks_and_Modules.md

 position in 3D space.
 You can also call `lovr.headset.getOrientation` which returns four numbers representing a rotation in angle/axis format.

-The `lovr.headset.getControllers` function returns a list of all connected controllers.
-You can query pose info for controllers using `Controller:getPosition` and `Controller:getOrientation`, similar to the HMD.
-There are also `Controller:getAxis` and `Controller:isDown` functions for determining input state.

-Several callbacks are relevant to the headset module.
-The `lovr.controlleradded` callback is run whenever a new controller is connected, and there is a similar `controllerremoved` callback.
-Also, there is the `lovr.controllerpressed` callback for when a button on a controller is pressed, with a similar callback for `controllerreleased`.
+You can also pass the name of a hand to these functions to get the pose of a hand: `hand/left` or `hand/right`.
+The `lovr.headset.isDown(hand, button)` and `lovr.headset.getAxis(hand, axis)` functions can be used to figure out the state of buttons and other controls on the controllers.

-Here's an example that draws a sphere in the "opposite" position of the headset:
+Here's a simple example that draws a sphere in the "opposite" position of the headset:

 ```
 function lovr.draw()